pteras/vuln-scanner/README.md

 * The NVD API has a usage limit, so you might need to get an API key to be able to use it.
 * Make sure that the usage of the IP address you provided is allowed by the internet service provider.
-* This is a simple example, to get more information about the vulnerabilities, you might need to explore other data sources and APIs like the Common Vulnerabilities and Exposures (CVE) database or the Open Vulnerability and Assessment Language (OVAL).
+* You might need to explore other data sources and APIs like the Common Vulnerabilities and Exposures (CVE) database or the Open Vulnerability and Assessment Language (OVAL).